lsst-camera-dh/ccob-wb/README.md

 - `ccob_beam.py` reconstructs the beam model from the scan over the bunch of reference pixels.
 This produces a pickle file containing the beam object, that is then used in step 2.
 - `ccob_qe_analysis_BOT.py` proceeds to step 2 and creates, for each CCD (and position of the CCOB), a FITS files containing the synthetic flat.

-The overall analysis is well-established but some evolution is still possible, depending on the Run 4 dataset.
+Some evolution of the software is likely, depending on the (final) Run 5 dataset.